What Is Web Hosting – Web Hosting Explained for Beginners

 - It is more expensive than VPS and shared hosting

 This type of CMS web hosting service provides a WordPress-optimized server environment to help your site load faster and minimize potential issues.
 However, other types of web hosting still work for websites based on this popular content management system (CMS).

-Typically, the best WordPress hosting plans come with features such as pre-installed themes, plugins for core functions like caching and security, and other tools.
+Typically, WordPress-optimized hosting plans come with features such as pre-installed themes, plugins for core functions like caching and security, and other tools.

 - Low cost and beginner-friendly

 - Customer support team trained in WordPress issues

 - Pre-installed WordPress plugins and themes